carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.SemanticLidarDetection<a name="carla.SemanticLidarDetection"></a>
 Data contained inside a [carla.SemanticLidarMeasurement](#carla.SemanticLidarMeasurement).
-Each of these represents one of the points in the cloud with its location and its asociated intensity.
+Each of these represents one of the points in the cloud with its location, the cosine of the incident angle, index of the object hit, and its semantic tag.

 <h3>Instance Variables</h3>
 - <a name="carla.SemanticLidarDetection.point"></a>**<font color="#f8805a">point</font>** (_[carla.Location](#carla.Location)_)
-Point in xyz coordinates.
+[x,y,z] coordinates of the point.
 - <a name="carla.SemanticLidarDetection.cos_inc_angle"></a>**<font color="#f8805a">cos_inc_angle</font>** (_float_)
-Cosine of the incident angle between the ray and the normal of the hit object.
+Cosine of the incident angle between the ray, and the normal of the hit object.
 - <a name="carla.SemanticLidarDetection.object_idx"></a>**<font color="#f8805a">object_idx</font>** (_uint_)
-Carla index of the hitted actor.
+Carla index of the hit actor.
 - <a name="carla.SemanticLidarDetection.object_tag"></a>**<font color="#f8805a">object_tag</font>** (_uint_)
-Semantic tag of the hitted component.
+Semantic tag of the hit component.

 <h3>Methods</h3>